kh-w/End_to_End_Used_Car_Price_Prediction_Using_Deep_Learning/README.md

 ![image](https://github.com/user-attachments/assets/b8fa5ed4-a442-4cd2-9d0f-b099e5edc326)
 The two graphs above show that Toyota and Honda tend to have older vehicles—with higher mileage or age—priced similarly to newer or less-used cars from other brands.
 This suggests stronger overall demand for these makes, likely due to their reputation for reliability.

 Categorical variables versus price can be explored by boxplots, along with their counts in the dataset.
+The count plots provide a quick overview of category distributions, helping to spot any irregularities or dominant patterns in the data.
+When a category appears infrequently, any unusual patterns it shows may be insignificant in the context of the entire dataset.
 ![Untitled](https://github.com/user-attachments/assets/1d354e5b-d00e-44e7-9395-46bb27ed0920)